-In 2018, we opened our state-of-the-art telephone exchange training skills lab to support the training of psychological well-being practitioners.
+Along with our state-of-the-art telephone exchange training skills lab to support the training of psychological well-being practitioners, we have new consultation spaces available for use on our Colchester Campus.
 This models real-world environments, and builds experience working through telephone based consultation processes, prior to commencing this in practice.

 Our staff offer approachable support at all levels.
 Our university student support network can also offer you help with personal and study issues during your time with us.

 You also have access to an excellent theatre and sports and social club experiences at Essex.

 During your training, it is usual for students to be employed at NHS Band 4 or equivalent.
 Following training, it is usual for your employing organisation to continue your employment at NHS Band 5 or equivalent.
 This change in banding acknowledges your qualified status.

 PWPs may also go on to achieve senior PWP status and role after gaining further experience.
 You may also choose to extend your role into one of the new developing areas in IAPT.
 Some PWPs may become more involved in education of new practitioners.
 Generally PWPs stay within the role deepening their skills and competencies.

 Other career development areas may be available in your particular IAPT services.